Opentrons/opentrons/api/docs/v2/new_modules.rst

          # Load Temperature Module A in deck slot 1 on port 1 of the hub.
          temperature_module_a = protocol.load_module('temperature module gen2', 1)

+The Opentrons App will display USB Port information while using modules in your protocol, however, you can use the guidelines from above to also use this feature in jupyter notebook.